electrikmilk/HV-Engine/README.md

 ### Project Setup

-To setup, add this repository to your project and name it something like `engine`.
+To set up, add this repository to your project and name it something like `engine`.
 In your projects `index.html` file, include the `init.js` file...

 ```html